I decided to share my love with you

 Performance (15min), textile, silkscreen prints

-Documentation photos: Roy Bjørge (Bergen) and Daniela Toma (Tromsø)
+Documentation photos: Roy Bjørge (Bergen), Daniela Toma (Tromsø) and Jacob Stærk (Ørsta)

 I decided to share my love with you is a collaborative project by Kiyoshi Yamamoto and myself.
 Presented for the first time on the opening of Bergen Pride in June 2021, our goal was to raise money for Casa Nem, a non-profit organisation that shelters vulnerable queer and trans people in Rio de Janeiro.
 Every month, Casa Nem shares a list with the basic things they need in order to keep the house functioning.
 In a country where the life expectancy of a trans person is 35 years, having a place like Casa Nem brings a little hope to this community.